 Auto: the camera switches between the day mode and the night mode according to the illumination automatically.
-The sensitivity ranges from 0 to 7, the higher the value is, the easier the mode switches.
-The filtering time refers to the interval time between the day/night switch.
-You can set it from 5s to 120s.
+The sensitivity ranges from 1 to 3, the higher the value is, the easier the mode switches.

 Scheduled-Switch: Set the start time and the end time to define the duration for day/night mode.